 \q

-To use Postgres in your Spring Boot project, you need to include the JPA and MySQL JDBC driver as a dependency in your project’s build file (pom.xml
+To connect spring boot to postgresql, you need to include the JPA and postgresql driver as a dependency in your project’s build file (pom.xml

 for Maven or build.gradle

 for Gradle).
-The JDBC driver enables Java applications to interact with Postgres databases.
+The driver enables Java applications to interact with Postgres databases.

 <!-- Add the Spring Data JPA starter dependency -->